 Dance Intensive for High School Students

-Wright State University will conduct its sixth annual Dance Intensive Workshop on Saturday, April 20, 2013 from 10 a.m.-4 p.m. on campus at the Creative Arts Center.
+Wright State University will conduct its seventh annual Dance Intensive Workshop on Saturday, April 26, 2014 from 10 a.m.- 4 p.m. on campus at the Creative Arts Center.
 The faculty and students of Wright State University’s Dance Program are thrilled to share a broad spectrum of dance styles and teachers with you.
-Faculty members Teressa Wylie McWilliams, Gina Walther, Justin Gibbs, Joe Deer and Greg Hellems along with various guest instructors will teach technique classes in jazz, tap, modern, ballet, hip-hop and lyrical.
+Faculty members Teressa Wylie McWilliams, Gina Walther, Justin Gibbs, and Greg Hellems along with various guest instructors will teach technique classes in jazz, tap, modern, ballet, pointe, hip-hop and lyrical.
 Each participant will receive a complimentary ticket to the Spring Dance Concert held in the Festival Playhouse in the Creative Arts Center on WSU Campus.

 The cost for the entire day is only $45.

-Please contact Teressa McWilliams at (937) 775-3792 or by email at email@example.com for more information.
-We hope to see you in April for an amazing day filled with what we love and want to share with you--DANCE!
+Please contact Teressa McWilliams at (937) 775-3792 or by email at firstname.lastname@example.org for more information.
+We hope to see you in April for a creative, inspiring day of DANCE!

 More information is available.
-Letter of information, registration forms, and the schedule of classes in PDF format are available below.
+Letter of information, registration forms, and the schedule of classes are available below.

 Download: Registration Forms (PDF)